ceituut/nQueen-genetic-algorithm/README.md

         pass
 ```

-* Creatin Mutation Operation : You are able to create your own Mutaion class inside Mutation.py
+* Create Mutation Operation : You are able to create your own Mutaion class inside Mutation.py
 Your class should inherit form Mutation class and implement CanMutate() and RunMutation() methodes.
 ```python
 class Mutation(abc.ABC) :